Text by Tina Gorjanc

 Hussain Almossawi is a frequent public speaker and has presented workshops and designs at events such as Saudi Design Week, Bike to the Future, Solidworks Conference in Bologna, and -ING Creatives Festival in Dubai.
 From 2018 to 2019, he was an adjunct professor at The New School.
 He taught Human factors and ergonomics and now serves as a member on the advisory panel for Pace University’s Lubin School of Business in New York on the Design Thinking Program.

 His most recent work, Project 365, is focused on evoking emotion through motion.
 This series of abstract, futuristic, and surreal-looking frames uncover hidden feelings when we look at or hear something in the non-digital world.
 By applying computer-generated re-simulating forces and object properties through directing, motioning, and curating the sequence of events, the digital objects and materials bend the physical rules and behaviours or their analogue versions.
 Through the different pieces, either still or in motion, Almossawi aims to elicit positive sentiments of calmness, happiness, fun, and joy.

 As a 3D Artist, I feel these emotions when I am designing each piece… and I think that Art is just like poetry, where the artist needs to feel what they are trying to deliver and evoke, yet have an open mind for the person perceiving it to analyse and come up with their conclusion of how they feel and what each piece means to them.

-As the whole world tries to adapt to the “new way of life” resulting from the pandemic, Almossawi hopes to create a digital space for enjoying calm and relaxation as people undergo some of the lockdown hardships and its changes to their everyday lives.
+As the world tries to adapt to the “new way of life” resulting from the pandemic, Almossawi hopes to create a digital space for enjoying calm and relaxation as people undergo some lockdown hardships and changes to their everyday lives.